 There is nothing wrong with making profits for their businesses but the problem is yours.
 The freelancing websites will only give you chance to work until you make good conversions.
 Otherwise, they will kick you back from the search results and replace your position with someone else.

 Their first priority is to make their profits and not to create equal opportunity for everyone.
 Keep that in mind.

 So depending on a freelancing platform and making it the first source of clients is the wrong decision.

 Related: Why you should not depend on freelancing websites.

-#3 Not searching for new clients while overloaded with works
+Not searching for new clients while overloaded with work

 In freelancing, sometimes you may have lots of clients.
-And most of we do not search for new clients at that time.
+And most of us do not search for new clients at that time.
 This is a big mistake.